 Mahamadou Diarra was the kind of player that could literally die for his team.
 He never hesitated to put his body on the line and challenge the most skilled players in the world with a tough tackle and a lot of physical play.

 That fierceness and a great feel for defense even took him to Real Madrid and won at least one trophy over a span of six years during his time in Europe.
 Also, he earned Mali’s captain band and made him one of the most feared midfielders in the world during his prime.

 22. Vincent Enyeama

-Vincent Enyeama is Nigeria’s most-capped player ever with 101 appearances for the Eagles.
-He earned that right after being arguably the greatest African goalkeeper of all time, leading his nation to a historic triumph in the African Cup of Nations in 2013.
+Vincent Enyeama was Nigeria’s most-capped player ever with 101 appearances for the Eagles, until Ahmed Musa surpassed him.
+However, Enyeama was arguably the greatest African goalkeeper of all time, leading his nation to a historic triumph in the African Cup of Nations in 2013.

 Enyeama also made a name for himself in the World Cups of 2010 and 2014, paving the way for him to join Lille for 8 years.
 Also, he was an outstanding penalty kicker and scored 20 career goals.

 Alex Song is considered by some as one of the biggest busts in FC Barcelona history but truth to be told, he should’ve never joined the Blaugrana, as their ‘Tiki-taka’ passing offense just didn’t favor his style.
 He was more of a stopper, a physical player that thrived off his defense, not with the ball on his feet.

 Still, Song thrived during his six-year tenure with Arsenal, establishing himself as a steady part of Arsene Wenger’s starting XI.
 He won one La Liga with Barcelona and made it to two AFCON tournaments with Cameroon.